-Side pots are formed when several players having unequal amount of chips stack call on an all-in.
+Side pots are formed when several players having an unequal amount of chips stack call on an all-in.
 In Poker, each player matches each opponents’ bet with as many chips as they have left.
-Players also must match, what the smallest stack has contributed.
+Players also must match what the smallest stack has contributed.

 Player A with 25 chips, Player B with 75 chips, and Player C with 100 chips went all-in.